GatoGraphQL/GatoGraphQL/README.md

 ## Implementations

-Currently, there are the following implementations of PoP:
+Currently, PoP has been implemented in the following languages:

 - [PoP in PHP](https://github.com/leoloso/PoP-PHP)